 We have established valuation allowances related to certain domestic and foreign deferred tax assets and tax credits.
-The valuation allowance as of January 1, 2011 was \$25.9 million, consisting of \$11.4 million in the U.S. and \$14.5 million in foreign jurisdictions.
-Compliance with Financial Accounting Standards Board (FASB) Accounting Standards Codification 740 requires us to periodically evaluate the necessity of establishing or adjusting a valuation allowance for deferred tax assets depending on whether it is more likely than not that a related tax benefit will be recognized in future periods.
-When assessing the need for a valuation allowance in a tax jurisdiction, we evaluate the weight of all available evidence to determine whether it is more likely than not that some portion or all of the deferred income tax assets will be realized.
+The valuation allowance as of December 31, 2011 was \$21.0 million, consisting of \$8.1 million in the U.S. and \$12.9 million in foreign jurisdictions.
+Compliance with Accounting Standards Codification 740 requires us to periodically evaluate the necessity of establishing or adjusting a valuation allowance for deferred tax assets depending on whether it is more likely than not that a related tax benefit will be recognized in future periods.
+When assessing the need for a valuation allowance in a tax jurisdiction, we evaluate the weight of all available evidence to determine whether it is more likely than not that some portion or all of the deferred income tax assets will not be realized.
 As part of this evaluation, we consider our cumulative three-year history of earnings before income taxes, taxable income in prior carryback years, future reversals of existing taxable temporary differences, prudent and feasible tax planning strategies, and expected future results of operations.
-As of October 1, 2011, we were in a three-year cumulative income position in the U.S.; however, due to the uncertainty of profitability in future periods, we have maintained our full valuation allowance in the U.S. Assuming, among other positive and negative factors, that we meet our 2011 forecasted earnings in the U.S. and have sufficient 2012 forecasted earnings, we may release a portion of our U.S. valuation allowance in the fourth quarter of 2011.
-Our full valuation allowance in certain foreign jurisdictions was maintained as of October 1, 2011 as a result of the foreign subsidiaries being in a three-year cumulative loss position and the uncertainty of future profitability.
-Assuming, among other positive and negative factors, that certain of our foreign subsidiaries meet their 2011 forecasted earnings and have sufficient 2012 forecasted earnings, these foreign jurisdictions would be in a three-year cumulative income position and a portion of the foreign valuation allowance may be released during the fourth quarter of 2011.
+As of March 31, 2012, we have maintained a valuation allowance in the U.S. primarily against certain of its foreign tax credits due to the uncertainty of income beyond 2012.
+Our full valuation allowance in certain foreign jurisdictions was maintained as of March 31, 2012 as a result of certain foreign subsidiaries being in a three-year cumulative loss position and the uncertainty of future profitability.